serkankocabas/serkankocabas.github.io/content/vitae/index.md

           description: |2-
               Responsibilities include:

-              * Assisted in the preparation of various projects (supply arrangements for Syrian refugees child)
+              * Contributed to the preparation of diverse projects, including supply arrangements aimed at supporting the well-being of Syrian refugee children.
-              * Assisted in the preparation of UNICEF-MoNE Rolling Work Plan 2016 - 2017
+              * Played a supportive role in the development of the UNICEF-MoNE Rolling Work Plan for the period spanning 2016 to 2017.
         - title: Project Assistant
           company: METU-TEKPOL
           company_url: 'https://stps.metu.edu.tr'